swcarpentry/training-course/_posts/2014/02/2014-02-03-a-few-short-guides.md

 categories:
   - Teaching
 ---
-Via UBC&#8217;s Warren Code and [the resource page at the Carl Wieman Science Education Initiative][1], here are a handful of two-pagers you may find useful:
+Via UBC's Warren Code and [the resource page at the Carl Wieman Science Education Initiative][1], here are a handful of two-pagers you may find useful:

 *   [First Day of Class – Recommendations for Instructors][2] ([cached][3])
 *   [Basic instructor Habits to Keep Students Engaged][4] ([cached][5])